mrsarm/mongotail/README.rst

 -p PASSWORD, --password PASSWORD
                       password for authentication.
 If username is given and password isn't, it's asked from tty.
+-b AUTH_DATABASE, --authenticationDatabase AUTH_DATABASE
+                      database to use to authenticate the user.
+If not specified, the user will be authenticated against the database specified in the dbaddress.
 -n N, --lines N       output the last N lines, instead of the last 10.
 Use
                       ALL value to show all lines
 -f, --follow          output appended data as the log grows